ChristianTPW/Transparent-Upgradeable-Proxy/article.md

 }
 ```

-Upgrading a contract can be done by calling `upgradeAndCall()` function through Proxy Admin contract.
+Upgrading a contract can be done by calling the `upgradeAndCall()` function through Proxy Admin contract.
 In this example proxy admin called proxy contract to update the implementation contract with the CounterV2 address.

 ```
     ...